noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 29/8/2021 02:30 this night, the boss of the Stidda family that have played my life in a sadistic way with torture and humiliation done by prefessionist dressed of poor of the Raval neighbor.
 This man, or probably could be **Andreu**, have say to me that as I speak about him surname in public in twitter he will without any doubt cut my penis.

+- 29/8/2021 17:08 as usual as I'm the victim of an exploitation cell inside the virtual concentration camp called Carcelona I provoke reactions of my tortures.
+Pertains at that group Aurora, engineer of human trade that work for Francesca writing the histories of death of victims used to generate money for Stidda startups, new affiliates. **Aurora** start to stalk me and humiliating me.

 - ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)